Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Numerical Analysis

 \subsection{$2^{++}$channel}

 In this channel we have three physical states below 2 GeV, $f_2(1270)$, $f_2'(1525)$, and $f_2(1950)$.
-On the other hand we have to keep in mind that there is the fourth state $f_2(2010)$ just above 2 GeV, which could better be included in the mixing.
-Another point is that PDG lists five more unestablished states, $f_2(1430)$, $f_2(1565)$, $f_2(1640)$, $f_2(1810)$, and $f_2(1910)$, which could turn out to be real states.
-In this paper we will consider only the three plus $f_2(2010)$ established states in the mixing analysis, but the fact that there are so many unestablished $2^{++}$ states implies that we have to be careful to analyse this channel.
+On the other hand we have to keep in mind that there is the fourth state $f_2(2010)$ just above 2 GeV, which could be included in the mixing.
+Another point is that PDG lists five more unestablished states, $f_2(1430)$, $f_2(1565)$, $f_2(1640)$, $f_2(1810)$, and $f_2(1910)$, some of which could turn out to be real states.
+In this paper we will consider only the three and $f_2(2010)$ established states in the mixing analysis, but the fact that there are so many unestablished $2^{++}$ states implies that we have to be careful to analyse the mixing in this channel.